Occupancy Strategy

 • What if I have a few very busy days in a quiet month?

-When we see a very quiet month then the whole month will be adjusted down.
-If you have a few busy days, e.g. for a concert or a holiday, you may find that these prices are a little low.
-To deal with this you can add a positive adjustment to the price on the busy days, using the price pop-up or adjustment calendar.
+When we see a very quiet month, the whole month will be adjusted down.
+If you have a few busy days, e.g., for a concert or a holiday, you may find that these prices are a little low.
+To deal with this, you can add a positive adjustment to the price on the busy days, using the price pop-up or adjustment calendar.

 3. Aggressiveness